South Carolina Sports Betting: Is It Legal & What Are Your Options in 2026?

 Is sports betting legal in South Carolina?

 No. Sports betting is not legal in South Carolina.
 Both online and retail sports wagering are prohibited under state law.
-No licensed sportsbook operators are permitted to accept wagers from South Carolina residents, and there is no regulatory framework for legal sports betting in the state.

 Can I use DraftKings or FanDuel for sports betting in South Carolina?